turingschool/curriculum/source/projects/task_manager.markdown

   end
 ```

 This piece of code will look for an .erb file called 'dashboard' in the views folder at the root of the app.
-Since we've already set the root of the app and created a views folder there, we're ready to make a dashboard file:
+Since we've already set the root of the app and created a views folder there, we're ready to make a dashboard file.
+If you're still running your server, press control+c to stop it.

 ```
 $ touch app/views/dashboard.erb